Universal credit: RTI and Universal Credit

-- In respect of a particular employment where the Secretary of State considers that the information from the employer is unlikely to report information to HMRC in a sufficiently accurate or timely or
+- Where, in respect of a particular employment, the Secretary of State considers that the employer is unlikely to report information to HMRC in a sufficiently accurate or timely manner;

-- DWP considers that the information received from HMRC is incorrect, or fails to reflect the definition of employed earnings in the UC regulations, in some material respect
+- Where DWP considers that the information received from HMRC is incorrect, or fails to reflect the definition of employed earnings in the UC regulations, in some material respect; or

 Where any of these exceptions apply, DWP must make a decision as to the amount of the person’s employed earnings for the assessment period in accordance with the UC regulations using such information or evidence as the DWP thinks fit.